John Huxham (politician): Political career

 Representing the Labour Party, Huxham was a candidate for the seat of Brisbane South at the 1907 Queensland state election but was defeated by Opposition candidates William Stephens and Thomas Bouchard.

-1908 saw the people of Queensland back at the polls.
-Huxham once again contested Brisbane South, this time successfully.
+In 1908, the people of Queensland were back at the polls, and Huxham once again contested Brisbane South, this time successfully.
 He held the seat until 1909 when he was defeated at that year's state elections.

 At the 1912 state election, Huxham contested the newly created seat of Buranda where he once again found himself opposed by William Stephens.
 Huxham defeated him by 2,210 votes to 1,747 to win the seat, holding it until 1924 when he retired from politics.

-During his time in parliament he was Minister without Office in 1915–1916, Home Secretary in 1916–1919, and Secretary for Public Instruction in 1919–1924.
+During his time in parliament, he was Minister without Office in 1915–1916, Home Secretary in 1916–1919, and Secretary for Public Instruction in 1919–1924.
 Having taught at Sydney's "ragged schools" in the 1880s made Huxham a strong advocate for the underprivileged or handicapped.
-His daughter was blind from the age of seven due to meningitis and Huxham took an active interest in the Queensland Blind, Deaf and Dumb Institute where she was a teacher and he was made a life member of the institute in 1915.
+His daughter was blind from the age of seven due to meningitis, and Huxham took an active interest in the Queensland Blind, Deaf and Dumb Institute where she was a teacher, and he was made a life member of the institute in 1915.

 In parliament, Huxham would sit quietly for long periods, "legs crossed, head bent slightly forward, arms folded".
 He was a moderate and urged cooperation between the political parties for "the good of the people".
-Though this may have been seen as a sign of weakness, he stood side by side with the unionists in the Brisbane general strike in 1912 and as a consequence, he claimed his actions lost him friends and business.
+Though this may have been seen as a sign of weakness, he stood side by side with the unionists in the Brisbane general strike in 1912, and as a consequence, he claimed his actions lost him friends and business.

 In 1924, Huxham was appointed Agent-General for Queensland in London, holding the role until 1929.

 Personal life

-In 1884, Huxham married Eliza Jane Bubb (died 1896) in Sydney and together had five children.
-The next year he married Helen Julia Meiklejohn (née Dougherty) and they had one daughter.
+In 1884, Huxham married Eliza Jane Bubb (died 1896) in Sydney, and together they had five children.
+The next year, he married Helen Julia Meiklejohn (née Dougherty), and they had one daughter.
 Helen died soon after arriving in London for her husband to take up the role of Agent-General for Queensland.

 Huxham died in August 1949.
 His funeral proceeded from the Vulture Street Baptist church at South Brisbane to the South Brisbane Cemetery.
 His estate, valued for probate at £22,372, was used to establish the Helen Huxham Hostel for blind girls in memory of his second wife.